-We spent years living in San Francisco, where safety is not guaranteed.
-There are parts of the central Mission district (where I lived) where you shouldn’t walk at night.
+We spent years living in various cities in California, where safety is not guaranteed.
+There are parts of major cities (including San Francisco and Los Angeles) where you shouldn’t walk at night.
 We gave many people a wide berth.

 While violent assault in the US is statistically rare, in San Francisco you keep getting reminded it might happen at any time.
 People yell vile things for no reason.
-If you walk past someone sketchy you face a real risk being lunged at.
-In our few years in SF, Jo and I were in lockdown in our offices several times because of shooters in the area who had made direct threats against our company.
-These things never happened to us in Egypt.
+If you walk past someone sketchy, you face a real risk being lunged at.
+In our few years in SF, we were in lockdown in our offices several times because of shooters in the area who had made direct threats against our company.

 In the US in 2018 there were almost as many mass shootings as there were days in the year.
-Definitions vary, but that’s still a lot!
+This is a trend that has continued since then.